flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 `TapGestureRecognizer`.
 In Flutter there are two very similar ways:

  1. If the widget supports event detection, pass a function to it and handle it in the function.
-For example, the RaisedButton has an `onPressed` parameter:
+For example, the ElevatedButton has an `onPressed` parameter:

     <!-- skip -->
     ```dart
     @override
     Widget build(BuildContext context) {
-      return RaisedButton(
+      return ElevatedButton(
           onPressed: () {
             print("click");
           },